zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

 -  **Reward distribution**: 7/8 of the base mining reward to the uncle, 1/32 to the nephew, 0% of transaction fees to either.
-This will make uncle incentivization ineffective from a centralization perspective if fees dominate; however, this is one of the reasons why Ethereum is meant to continue issuing ether for as long as we continue using PoW.
+This will make uncle incentivization ineffective from a centralization perspective if fees dominate; however, this is one of the reasons why Expanse is meant to continue issuing ether for as long as we continue using PoW.

 Difficulty Update Algorithm
 ---------------------------

-The difficulty in Ethereum is currently updated according to the following rule:
+The difficulty in Expanse is currently updated according to the following rule:

 ::